aanunez/POL-Scripts/README.md

 **Not Working**

 * Star Trek Elite Force 1 - This game works when installed manually using wine 2.5.
-There is an issue during the install using this script.
+When using the script a "Keyfile dll" error is shown when installing the expansion pack.

 **Untested**